Emeritus

-In some cases, the term is conferred automatically upon all persons who retire at a given rank, but in others, it remains a mark of distinguished service awarded selectively on retirement.
-It is also used when a person of distinction in a profession retires or hands over the position, enabling their former rank to be retained in their title, e.g., "professor emeritus".
+In some cases, the term is conferred automatically upon all persons who retire at a given rank, but in others, it remains a mark of distinguished performance (usually in the area of research) awarded selectively on retirement.
+It is also used when a person of distinction in a profession retires or hands over the position, enabling their former rank to be retained in their title.
 The term emeritus does not necessarily signify that a person has relinquished all the duties of their former position, and they may continue to exercise some of them.

-In the description of deceased professors emeriti listed at U.S. universities, the title emeritus is replaced by indicating the years of their appointments except in obituaries, where it may indicate their status at the time of death.
+In descriptions of deceased professors emeriti listed at U.S. universities, the title emeritus is replaced by an indication of the years of their appointments, except in obituaries, where it may be used to indicate their status at the time of death.

 Etymology

-Emeritus (past participle of Latin emerere, meaning "complete one's service") is a compound of the Latin prefix e- (variant of ex-) meaning "out of, from" and merere (source of "merit") meaning "to serve, earn".
-The word is attested since the early 17th century with the meaning "having served out one's time, having done sufficient service."
+Emeritus (past participle of Latin emerere, meaning 'complete one's service') is a compound of the Latin prefix e- (variant of ex-) meaning 'out of, from' and merere (source of 'merit') meaning 'to serve, earn'.
+The word is attested since the early 17th century with the meaning 'having served out one's time, having done sufficient service'.
 The Latin feminine equivalent, emerita (/ə.ˈmɛ.rᵻ.tə/), is also sometimes used, although in English the word emeritus is often unmarked for gender.

-In academia

-In the United States and other countries, a tenured full professor who retires from an educational institution in good standing may be given the title "professor emeritus".
-The title "professor emerita" is sometimes used for women.
+The gender-neutral title Professor Emerit for men and women is available at some universities.
 In most systems and institutions, the rank is bestowed on all professors who have retired in good standing, while at others, it needs a special act or vote.
-Professors emeriti may, depending on local circumstances, retain office space or other privileges.
-The adjective may be placed before or after the title, e.g., "professor emeritus" or "emeritus professor".